apolakipso/FormatRadio/README.md

 * **mode** determines how files are spread across folders and multiple volumes (large sample packs with more than 330 files can span multiple cards)
 	* **spreadAcrossBanks** spreads all the files from a sample pack evenly across the banks (330 at the most), this is mostly useful with less than 330 files.
 	* **spreadAcrossVolumes** spreads all the files from a sample pack evenly across the number of volumes required - this should give you the best overall result for large banks.
 	* **maxCapacity** uses 75 samples per folder and fills each volume to the brim (16 folders, 330 files max).
-This fills up everything as dense as possible, you might up with an almost empty last volume though.
+This fills up everything as dense as possible, you might end up with an almost empty last volume though.
 	* **voltOctish** uses 60 samples per folder - with CV between 0..+5V we might be able to select a sample per semitone.
 Untested, possibly even unfounded.